e-kif/name_of_thrones/README.md

 - *Character Attributes:* Track names, houses, animals, symbols, nicknames, roles, ages, deaths, and even their strength—because every detail matters in the game of thrones!

+## Whispers in the Wind

+### Assumptions:
+1. Character list is ordered by character id (for binary search with JSON-type data).